microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 # Shake, Shake for a Tweet -- Retrieve a Twitter message with Azure Functions!

-In this project, you learn how to use the motion sensor to trigger an event using Azure Functions.
+In this tutorial, you learn how to use the motion sensor to trigger an event using Azure Functions.
 The app retrieves a random tweet with a #hashtag you configure in your Arduino sketch.
 The tweet displays on the DevKit screen.

 ## Open the project folder